gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Erileine held her breath as her father stood up and brushed his hands clean.
 "Yes, well," he said uncertainly.
 "So what can you tell us about the boy you brought with you?
-She and Mayeule seem to be getting along fine, but…"
+He and Mayeule seem to be getting along fine, but…"

 "He tried to steal the bosun's wallet when we went to Forecastle.
 They put him in the dungeon, but he escaped.
 It's all right," she